UglyEgg/spdx-tools/docs/usage.md

 ```

 - `--verify` prints a report but always returns exit code 0.
-- `--check` is CI-friendly: exit code 0 when compliant, 1 otherwise.
+- `--check` is CI-friendly: exit code 0 when compliant, 1 otherwise, and prints detected SPDX identifiers (including per-file details when multiple licenses are present).
 - `--check --fix` tries to add missing headers automatically:
   - Scans existing files for SPDX identifiers.
   - If a single license dominates, missing files inherit that identifier.